Blog > Economics of Software

 Economies of Scale

-As business scales, the fixed cost is shared between all the units producted, becoming less of a cost per unit.
+As business scales, the fixed cost is shared between all the units produced, becoming less of a cost per unit.
 The variable cost, however, strictly remains.

 The fixed cost can also change.
 Consider producing just one car - it takes a lot of time and effort to put together all the parts.
 A factory, however, with the assembly line makes it much easier to produce a lot more cars.
 Technically, fixed cost is going up, but it makes more sense since it reduces cost per car.